Common sense medicine for busy pediatricians.

-Clinical Pediatrics is a must read for the busy pediatrician-and what practicing pediatrician isn't?
+Clinical Pediatrics is a must read for the busy pediatrician, and what practicing pediatrician isn't?
 Whether you are a new resident or an MD Emeritus, you need state-of-the-art, accurate, concise and down-to earth information on practical, everyday child care topics.
-Whether those challenges are clinical, scientific, behavioral, educational, or ethical, you should be reaching for Clinical Pediatrics.
+Whether those challenges are clinical, scientific, behavioral, educational, or ethical, you should be reaching for CLP.

-Peer-reviewed by respected physicians and academics from a wide-range of settings including hospitals, clinics, private practice, and key medical schools and highly ranked and cited, Clinical Pediatrics focuses on typical practice-oriented challenges such as
+Peer-reviewed by respected physicians and academics from a wide-range of settings including hospitals, clinics, private practice, and key medical schools and highly ranked and cited, CLP focuses on typical practice-oriented challenges such as:

 - Alternative Medicine